When children and young people move (including overseas)

 Mokopuna in the custody of the chief executive, or for whom the chief executive is party to a plan resulting from a family group conference, will only be placed overseas under exceptional circumstances when:

-• the overseas placement is in their best interests; and
+- the overseas placement is in their best interests, and

-• the overseas authority has recommended that the proposed caregivers are safe and suitable; and
+- the overseas authority has recommended that the proposed caregivers are safe and suitable, and

-• the chief executive’s legal obligations have been discharged by the Court or any plan the chief executive is party to has been reviewed and concluded; and
+- the chief executive's legal obligations have been discharged by the court or any plan the chief executive is party to has been reviewed and concluded, and

-• upon departure from New Zealand the case is closed; and
+- upon departure from New Zealand, the case is closed, and

-• the mokopuna is able to permanently reside in the relevant country; and
+- the mokopuna is able to permanently reside in the relevant country, and

-• the new caregivers are able and willing to legally assume custody and guardianship of the mokopuna.
+- the new caregivers are able and willing to legally assume custody and guardianship of the mokopuna.

 Overseas placement is a guardianship decision and the consent of all guardians in writing must be obtained prior to the placement being made.
 This includes consent from any additional guardians granted under the Oranga Tamariki Act 1989 or the Care of Children Act 2004.
 If the guardians are not in agreement about the overseas placement, the Family Court must make the final decision.

-The placement must be approved by the DCE Service Delivery.
+The placement must be approved by the DCE Tamariki and Whānau Services.